As we saw in the introduction, in Entity Framework there are two main approaches for configuring and managing a database:

 - Data-First is ideal for projects where the database already exists and has a defined structure.

-- Code-First is preferable for new projects or where the development team has complete control over the data model and the evolution of the database.
+- Code-First is preferable for new projects or those where the development team has full control over the data model and the evolution of the database.